DeBenedetti Park Project

 DeBenedetti Park Master Plan

 DeBenedetti Park is one of Lodi’s larger community parks.
 The 49-acre recreation amenity is located at the intersection of Lower Sacramento Road and Century Boulevard.
-Only 18 acres are developed and used as soccer fields (which double as stormwater detention basins), parking and walking paths.
+Only 18 acres are developed and used as soccer fields (which double as stormwater retention basins), parking and walking paths.
 Another 11 acres is a permanent storm drainage facility that is not available for public access.

 The Parks, Recreation, & Cultural Services would like to phase improvements for the remaining 20 acres of undeveloped areas over time, but in a manner consistent with the recreational facility needs identified through the 2015-2019 Strategic Plan, and the park's existing and future uses.